rebassjs/rebass/README.md

 ## Per-Instance Overrides

 Components accept overrides using the `style` prop to handle any one-off situations.
-For example, to remove the margin bottom from an Input for a particular situation, do the following
+For example, to remove the border from an Input for a particular situation, do the following:

 ```jsx
 <Input